 There are many tools to stop the temptation of browsing the web or checking social media.
 If you really can't stop looking, then download an anti-distraction tool like Freedom.
 It's a simple productivity app that locks you away from the internet for up to eight hours.
 Beautiful.
 Compatible with both Windows or Mac.

-Or there's SelfControl, which blocks access to incoming and/or outgoing mail servers and websites for a predetermined period of time.
+Or there's SelfControl, which blocks access to incoming and outgoing mail servers and websites for a predetermined period.
 Or you could try Think, which blanks out everything on your screen and allows you to focus.

 11. Take regular breaks

 If you're feeling unproductive, take a break.
 Read a book for 10 minutes or go outside for some fresh air.
 If you're especially useless at taking timeout, download and install one of these break reminder tools, like Dejal's Time Out.